aamkye/ubuntu_on_WD_PRx100/readme.md

 ```

 ---
-## Post installation
+## Post installation (while `kvm` is still running)

 ### Networking dynamic

-Ubuntu is now installed for a virtual network interface with the new udev persistent networking naming.
+Ubuntu is now installed for a virtual network interface with the new `udev` persistent networking naming.

 ```
 ip addr show